Spotting (photography)

 In the production of photographic prints, spotting is a type of retouching flaws in the finished print with specially made paints, dyes, pencils and pens.

 White spots on gelatin-silver prints made from negatives are caused by dust adhering to the negative or paper during exposure.
-Prints from positive transparencies exhibit black marks.
+Prints from positive transparencies exhibit black spots.

 White spots can be carefully darkened using a fine paintbrush and a dye of the appropriate colour.
 A small amount of dye, which should be very weak, is needed.
 The spot will darken as dye accumulates in the gelatin layer.

 Black spots on gelatin-silver prints are caused by holes in the negative's emulsion.
 These can be removed by careful knifing of the gelatin layer.

 For spotting work, always use a magnifying glass and a good light source.